thycotic/cm-docs/connect-ss/import-export/import.md

    ![import 4](images/import-4.png "Import confirmation information")

-   Connections are imported as local and information about import errors is displayed.
+   Each connection in the file is imported as a Local Connection.
+Links to informational or error reports will be displayed, but only if the import encountered errors or if it automatically mapped fields during the import.
 1. To further examine which information failed to import, click __View more...__.

    ![import 5](images/import-5.png "CSV containing the connection data that failed to import")